 Deputy Executive Assistant Administrator

-Brett served in multiple senior leadership positions in the Federal Air Marshal Service overseeing a portfolio of law enforcement programs including the Insider Threat Program, Joint Vulnerability Assessments and MANPADS Program.
+Gunter served in multiple senior leadership positions in the Federal Air Marshal Service overseeing a portfolio of law enforcement programs including the Insider Threat Program, Joint Vulnerability Assessments and MANPADS Program.
 He led Federal Air Marshal deployments worldwide and provided overall direction for TSA operations, incident management, emergency preparedness and continuity of operations.

 His experience in DHS includes serving as the Director of National Training and Education at FEMA where he oversaw the Emergency Management Institute, Center for Domestic Preparedness, Naval Post Graduate School Center for Homeland Defense and Security, and the National Domestic Preparedness Consortium all providing technical and leadership training to the nation’s 2 million emergency responders and homeland security professionals.

-Brett’s military service includes assignments at SEAL Team Six, SEAL Team Five and Underwater Demolition Team Eleven.
+Gunter’s military service includes assignments at SEAL Team Six, SEAL Team Five and Underwater Demolition Team Eleven.

 He earned his Master of Science degree in National Resource Strategy from the Industrial College of the Armed Forces, with a concentration in transportation systems.
 Gunter was the 2016 recipient of the DHS Secretary's Exceptional Service Gold Medal for outstanding leadership in homeland security.